Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/4.IP Services/Notes.md

 # 4.IP Services

+## 4.1 NAT

+I did a lab to configure NAT.I use a imple Topology really simple not even routing protocols was used.
+I will put the topology under `Topology/NAT_lab_1.png`.
+I used static Nat then Dynamic Nat then PAT.
+Try to remember when you have to remove a NAT , you have to first clear the Ip translations.

 ## 4.3 DNS / DHCP

 I did a lab to review the DNS protocols as the DHCP features. i went simple on this one no vlans / no centralized dhcp server just a centralized dns server.